-Certain types of cancers may occur in higher frequency in patients with RA, regardless of the treatment modality, including Hodgkin's and non-Hodgkin's lymphoma, leukemia, myeloma, and lung cancer. ^{18,22} In addition, malignancies, including lymphomas, are a concern with all therapeutic agents that treat RA by modulation of the immune system.
+Certain types of cancers may occur in higher frequency in patients with RA, regardless of the treatment modality, including Hodgkin's and non-Hodgkin's lymphoma, leukemia, myeloma, and lung cancer.
+In addition, malignancies, including lymphomas, are a concern with all therapeutic agents that treat RA by modulation of the immune system.

 Due to the immunosuppressive properties of approved RA therapies, researchers have investigated the risk of lymphopoietic and hematopoietic cancers in men and women with RA.
 It is not clear whether the risk of lymphoma in RA patients is increased further by methotrexate (MTX) or TNFi agents, although initial reports from large epidemiological studies have not found an increased risk among TNFi treated patients.
-14

-Malignancy is an important potential risk for patients taking to facitinib for the treatment of rheumatoid arthritis.
+Malignancy is an important potential risk for patients taking tofacitinib for the treatment of rheumatoid arthritis.
+As part of the June 2021 signal procedure (EPITT No. 19832), lung cancer and lymphoma were categorized as important identified risks for tofacitinib.